Spinorial structures, discrete symmetries and some consequences: Final Remarks

 \section{Final Remarks}

-In this work, we have explored the underlying concepts concerning the spinorial structure, parity, charge conjugation and their relations with the representation space $(1/2,0)\oplus(0, 1/2)$.
-From the very definition of the eigenstates of the helicity operator and the way that right-hand and left-hand components relate to each other, we have constructed single-helicity spinors which do not necessarily obey the Dirac equation.
-Nonetheless, when parity is introduced to connect both sectors of the representation space, the Dirac dynamics is automatically reached.
-Moreover, it was also shown that single-helicity spinors do not satisfy the necessary conditions to compose a set of eigenspinors of the charge conjugation operator.
+In this work, we have explored the underlying concepts concerning the spinorial structure, discrete symmetries, and their relations with the representation space $(1/2,0)\oplus(0, 1/2)$.
+From the very definition of the eigenspinors of the helicity operator, and the way that right-hand and left-hand components relate to each other, we have constructed single-helicity spinors which do not necessarily obey the Dirac equation.
+However, they are classified as Dirac spinors within the Lounesto's classification.
+Nonetheless, when parity is introduced to connect both sectors of the representation space, the Dirac dynamics is automatically reached, and thus, a specific class of spinor within the Lounesto's classification satisfying Dirac dynamics is obtained.
+Moreover, we have explicitly shown that single-helicity spinors do not satisfy all the necessary requirements to compose a set of eigenspinors of the charge conjugation operator.

-On the other hand, the dual-helicity spinors must be necessarily defined through the Wigner time reversal, which plays the role of linking the representation spaces.
+On the other hand, the dual-helicity spinors must be necessarily defined through the Wigner time-reversal operator, which plays the role of linking the representation spaces.
 Such feature ensures the conjugacy under the $C$ symmetry, as it was shown in equations \eqref{cavl}, \eqref{Cpsi+} and \eqref{Cpsi-}.
-However, due to the fact that it does not carry the parity as a link between the representation spaces, it can not be an eigenspinor of parity operator, and consequently do not obey the Dirac dynamics.
-Besides that, not necessarily every dual-helicity spinor must be an eigenspinor of charge conjugation operator, as it is the case of the Elko spinors \cite{mdobook}, and also of the recently proposed dual-helicty flag-dipole spinors \cite{dualtipo4}.
+However, due to the fact that it does not carry the parity as a link between the representation spaces, it cannot be an eigenspinor of parity operator, and consequently, dual-helicity spinors do not obey the Dirac dynamics.
+Besides that, not every dual-helicity spinor must necessarily be an eigenspinor of charge conjugation operator, as it is the case of the Elko spinors \cite{mdobook}, and also of the recently proposed dual-helicity flag-dipole spinors \cite{dualtipo4,tipo4epjc,tipo4epjc2}.

 For completeness, we have analysed some aspects of the regular and singular spinors within Lounesto's classification.
-We highlight that regular spinors (Lounesto's classes 1, 2 and 3) are single-helicity objects.
-Regarding the remaining classes, except for class-6, we point out that singular spinors are endowed with dual-helicity feature, being strong candidates to carry intrinsic \emph{darkness}.
-Then, the importance of our results lies on the fact that, unlike it was believed in the literature, the Lounesto's classification do not embrace exclusively single-helicity spinors, but also dual-helicity spinors.
+We highlight that regular spinors (Lounesto's classes 1, 2 and 3) stands for the single-helicity ones.
+Regarding the remaining classes, except for class-6, we point out that singular spinors are endowed with dual-helicity feature, being strong candidates to carry intrinsic \emph{darkness}\cite{aaca,dharamnewfermions, rodolfompla,tipo4epjc}.
+Then, the importance of our results lies on the fact that, unlike it was believed in the literature, the Lounesto's classification do not embrace exclusively single-helicity spinors, but also dual-helicity spinors.\\